suguslove10/aws-finops-dashboard/README.md

 # Export combined data for 'dev' and 'prod' profiles to a specific directory
 aws-finops --profiles dev prod --combine --report-name report --report-type csv --dir output_reports

+# View cost trend analysis as bar charts for profile 'dev' and 'prod'
+aws-finops --profiles dev prod -r us-east-1 --trend

+# View cost trend analysis for all cli profiles for a specific cost tag 'Team=DevOps'
+aws-finops --all --trend --tag Team=DevOps
 ```

 You'll see a live-updating table of your AWS account cost and usage details in the terminal.
 If export options are specified, a report file will also be generated upon completion.